moarsel/dspatch/README.md

 # Dspatch

-Visual programming environment for audio synthesis inspired.
+Visual programming environment for audio synthesis.

 Build audio patches by connecting nodes on a canvas.
 Drag oscillators, filters, envelopes, and effects together to create sounds in real-time.
 Inspired by the work of Miller Puckette, creator of Max/MSP and Pure Data.